WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ## Aspects of the straw proposal

-The use of a single `Signed-Headers` header field prevents us from signing aspects of the request other than its effective request URI ({{?RFC7230}}, section 5.5).
+The use of a single `Signed-Headers` header field prevents us from signing aspects of the request other than its effective request URI (Section 5.5 of
+{{?RFC7230}}).
 For example, if an author signs both `Content-Encoding: br` and `Content-Encoding: gzip` variants of a response, what's the impact if an attacker serves the brotli one for a request with `Accept-Encoding: gzip`?